sifatul/codies/README.md

 ## What
-This is an intergrated platform to get cummulative summary of any developer's profiles.
+[`find-profile`](https://find-profile.vercel.app/) is an intergrated platform to get cummulative summary of any developer's profiles.

 ## Why
 When we try to know about any developer we need to search in many different platforms like github, linkedIn, hackerrank, leetcode etc to get better insights about the developers.